yge58/caffe2-opencv-ndkcamera/README.md

 # There are already similar apps based on tensorflow, caffe.
 Why created this app, in other words, what is the difference?
 For the sake of performance, is it better to deal with them natively in cpp?
-If performance suffers, it might be a better choice to do the following in pure cpp.
+If performance suffers, it might be a better choice to do the following in NDK.

 <1> handle camera at low-level, natively in cpp